exoplatform/exo-documentation/docs/Administration.rst

     -  :ref:`Managing wallets <ManagingWallets>`
        How to manage users and spaces wallets.

+	-  :ref:`Managing kudos <ManagingKudos>`
+       How to manage the use of kudos by users.

     -  :ref:`Managing gamification <ManagingGamification>`
        How to manage domains, rules and badges, and introduction to management and monitoring gamification in eXo Platform.